Senior Rare Disease Analyst/ Statistical Geneticist

 *Ability to communicate effectively within a multidisciplinary team

 *Flexible and co-operative approach to colleagues

-*Ability to work well both independently and as part of a team
+*Ability to work independently and to show initiative within a team

 There are some great benefits on offer with this role including a competitive salary, pension, generous holidays and more.

 Please do not hesitate to contact Harvey Uppal at email@example.com or call (+44) 121 616 3407 to discuss this opportunity further.

 Keywords: Rare, Disease, Analyst, Cancer, WGS, WES, Genomics, Bioinformatics, Python, Pipelines, Statistics, Testing, Writing, Variants, Alignment, Statistical, Genetics, NGS, London.